-Amounts restricted for future use by board motion - Internal capital represents amounts to be used to pay for the cost of capital projects including new construction, building renovations, land or site costs.
+Amounts restricted for future use by board motion - LaSalle Public School represents amounts to be used to pay for the construction cost of LaSalle Public School, net of amortization.
+This amount will be applied against the operating surplus on the same basis as the related assets are amortized.

-Amounts restricted for future use by board motion - Internally funded capital represents amounts used to pay for the capital costs of Better Places renewal initiative and LaSalle Public School construction costs.
+Amounts restricted for future use by board motion - Better Places represents amounts used to pay for the capital costs of the Better Places renewal initiative, net of amortization.
 This amount will be applied against the operating surplus on the same basis as the related assets are amortized.